raspberrypilearning/get-started-pico-w/en/step_3.md

 --- task ---

-If you've ever connected a device to a WLAN, you will know that it doesn't happen instantly.
+If you've ever connected a device to a Wi-Fi network, you will know that it doesn't happen instantly.
 Your device will send requests to your Wi-Fi router to connect, and when the router responds they will perform what is called a handshake to establish a connection.
 To do this with Python, you can set up a loop that will keep sending requests each second until the connection handshake has been performed.

 --- code ---
 ---